-- (1) The Minister may declare a place to be a repository for Aboriginal objects. - Note 1 The power to make a statutory instrument (including a declaration) includes power to amend or repeal the instrument (see Legislation Act, s 46). - Note 2 The Minister may delegate his or her functions to anyone else (see Legislation Act, s 254A). - Note 3 For the making of delegations and the exercise of delegated functions, see the Legislation Act, pt 19.4. - (2) Before making a declaration, the Minister must consult the council and each representative Aboriginal organisation about the proposed declaration. - (3) The Minister may declare a place to be a repository only if satisfied on reasonable grounds that the place is suitable for the conservation of Aboriginal objects owned by the Territory. - (4) A declaration must not include restricted information.

-(5) A declaration is a notifiable instrument.
+- (1) The Minister may declare a place to be a repository for Aboriginal objects. - Note For laws about delegations, see the Legislation Act, pt 19.4. - (2) Before making a declaration, the Minister must consult the council and each representative Aboriginal organisation about the proposed declaration. - (3) The Minister may declare a place to be a repository only if satisfied on reasonable grounds that the place is suitable for the conservation of Aboriginal objects owned by the Territory. - (4) A declaration must not include restricted information. - (5) A declaration is a notifiable instrument.